kadetat/sphinx-template/source/paper/index.rst

 Have you ever wondered how big, complicated web applications like Instagram and Spotify are built?
-Instagram, Spotify, and a lot other web applications are built using the same framework, Django.
-Django is a popular web framework due to its architecture and out-of-the-box features which allows Django to excel in building bigger, complex projects.
+Instagram, Spotify, and a lot other web applications are built using the same framework.
+Django is a popular web framework with its architecture and out-of-the-box features which allows building bigger, complex projects.
 Django is considered among the top two most popular Python web frameworks and used by developers across the world.
-Django forces a consistent Model View Template (MVT) structure for all Django projects and has out-of-the-box features, including Object Relational Mapper (ORM), web security, account management, and an admin panel.
-While, Django is at a disadvantage when building small applications, Django really excels at building large, complex projects.
+Django forces a consistent Model View Template (MVT) structure for all projects and has out-of-the-box features, including Object Relational Mapper (ORM), web security, account management, and an admin panel.
+While, Django is at a disadvantage when building small applications, it excels at building large, complex projects.

 What is Django?
 ---------------

 Created in the early 2000's, Django is a Python-based web application that is gaining momentum in the industry.
-Created by a couple programmers working for a newspaper company in Kansas, Django has turned into a huge publicly available Python framework used by over thousands of developers [#f2]_.
+A couple programmers working for a newspaper company in Kansas developed the software that has turned into a huge publicly available Python framework used by over thousands of developers [#f2]_.
 It has the philosophy of being free and open-source, and has built popular websites used by people